MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day/README.md

 A full list of the required Python packages can be seen inside [`environment.yml`](environment.yml).

 As downloading and installing everything will take a little while, ideally you should follow these steps before the workshop starts.
 If you encounter any issues during installation, we can help!

-## Google Colab

-If for any reason you cannot set up a local environment with all required packages, you can use Google Colab to run all workshop notebooks directly from your browser, no installation required.

-## Workshop pre-requisites

-The workshop assumes that attendees have a working knowledge of [Jupyter notebooks][1], Python (especially the [NumPy library][2]), and the bash shell.

 ## Code of Conduct